Here is the list of topics that will be covered in this blog in case you want to jump to a section directly.

 OAuth, SAML, and More

 Amazon Cognito not only securely stores your data, but also provides all of the functionality required for an OAuth integration.
-There is no need to write custom code to manage user sessions and cognito authentication tokens.
+There is no need to write custom code to manage user sessions and Cognito authentication tokens.
 The Amazon Cognito APIs allow you to simply issue calls to Cognito to validate or obtain new tokens.
 It also handles password reset requests, account validation, and pretty much any other user maintenance operation you can think of.
 It allows you to validate not only emails but also phone numbers using AWS SNS.

 Aside from OAuth, you can also integrate with other identity providers.
 Cognito allows you to easily add additional sign-in options for your users, from Facebook to Google and even SAML.
 Customizing all of these integrations takes time, and Cognito provides you with a consistent experience to present to your users.
+To get a better understanding of both of the terminologies we suggest you go through the topic difference between SAML and OAuth.

-The combination of Amazon Cognito and API Gateway is a common use case.
+The combination of Amazon Cognito and AWS API Gateway is a common use case.
 Setting up your API to validate against a Cognito pool takes no time at all.
 This validation occurs even before your API forwards the call to the next function, which helps to reduce the cost of having to validate sessions.
 This makes securing your endpoints a piece of cake.

 When you consider all of the features listed above, you will realize that you can quickly and easily set up authentication in your application.
 Simply configure your Cognito Pool, connect to the APIs, and you’re ready to go.
 This is extremely useful when prototyping an application or focusing on providing functionality in your application.
 It helps you in choosing to focus on what is important – the features that will provide unique value.